Community Centre/Library in Edegem

 The new VTC is also a very respectful intervention in a site of great heritage value due to the existence of a neo-flamish renaissance style villa, the House Hellemans art center, and garden from the 19th century which the new building embraces and preserves as a hidden gem within the municipality.

-The program takes the form of two contrasting volumes, a higher four-story block that houses the library and a lower one-story glass pavilion in which the community center areas find its place.
+The program takes the form of two contrasting volumes, a higher two-story block containing a library program and a lower pavilion in which the community center areas find its place.
 The higher block creates a dialog with the House Hellemans while the glass pavilion encloses the garden, giving it back the intimate character that it once had.
 From this new relation between the art center and the new VTC, a new cultural loop is generated around the garden which provides a very necessary space for relaxation, reading, exhibition and reflection.

 The construction of the new VTC is in all respects a project of cooperation with the Edegem inhabitants.
 The input of residents was the base of the project’s program definition in the Open Call competition and also in the selection of the winning design.
 This cooperation between the designers and the community will follow along the entire design process, as the designers will work closely with the residents and future users to ensure that all demands and wished are fulfilled.